Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Findings: Challenges in Coordinating GenAI into Collaborative Newswork (RQ2)

 Most GenAI tools were accessed individually via external platforms, such as Qwen Chat, Doubao, or DeepSeek.
 There are no built-in mechanisms in newsrooms to track when, where, or how GenAI has been used in the production of a specific story.
-Editors and collaborators often lack visibility into which portions of a draft were generated by AI, making it more difficult to assess the originality or editorial appropriateness of the content.
-As P2 explained, \textit{“People are mostly using GenAI on external platforms, which makes it hard for us to trace how they’re using it.
+As \( P2_{\text{female, editor/manager}} \) explained, \textit{“People are mostly using GenAI on external platforms, which makes it hard for us to trace how they’re using it.
 We’re trying to build in-house GenAI systems with technical companies, but those are still in pilot stages.
 In most cases, journalists are still using external GenAI tools.”}

 In addition to traceability issues, GenAI tools lack shared interfaces that support collaborative review and editing.
 Unlike tools such as Google Docs, which facilitate real-time co-editing and inline commenting, most GenAI platforms are designed for single-user interaction.
 Journalists often copy and paste GenAI outputs into shared documents or use them as prompts for team discussions without revealing the prompts they used, the iterations they tried, or any potential misunderstandings by the model.
 These limitations are compounded by the fact that GenAI is fundamentally a black-box system.
 Editors, especially senior editors without a technical background, often lack the AI literacy needed to critically evaluate GenAI outputs.
-As P3 remarked, \textit{“On one hand, we don’t know how the journalist interacted with the GenAI.
+As \( P3_{\text{male, editor/manager}} \) remarked, \textit{“On one hand, we don’t know how the journalist interacted with the GenAI.
 On the other hand, we don’t know how the GenAI came up with its response.
-It’s like two black boxes stacked on top of each other, which creates real challenges for editors.” }This dual opacity of both human prompting and machine output undermines editorial confidence and creates a major barrier to integrating GenAI into collaborative newsroom routines.
+It’s like two black boxes stacked on top of each other, which creates real challenges for editors.” } This “double black box”—the opacity of human interaction layered atop the opacity of model reasoning—captures a unique form, where neither the human process nor the machine process is inspectable, auditable, or mutually accountable.
+This dual opacity of both human prompting and machine output undermines editorial confidence and creates a major barrier to coordinate GenAI into collaborative newswork.